Ammatour

 Ammatour (عمّاطور) is a town and municipality in the Shouf (Al-Shouf) District in Mount Lebanon Governorate of Lebanon.
 It lies 57 km southeast of Beirut, at an elevation of between 800 and 1,050 meters above sea level.
-The name "Ammatour" is derived from the words 'Ain Maa Tour' (عين ماء طور), meaning the spring of the mountain.
+The name "Ammatour" is derived from the words 'Ain Maa Tour' or عين ماء طور, meaning the spring of the mountain.
 Ammatour is one of Lebanon's richest villages in sources of water with more than 365 springs, fountains, and a river located within its jurisdiction.

 History

 Politically and administratively, Ammatour was declared one of the five "Special status" villages in Mount Lebanon in 1711, which were outside the control of any "iqta'" (feudal lordship).
 Instead, its inhabitants paid their land tax directly to the treasury of the office of the Ottoman governor of Mount Lebanon.

 Ammatour occupies a significant religious position as the birthplace of five shuyukh uqqal (sing. sheikh aql), who serve as the religious leaders of the Druze community.
 Furthermore, the first Patriarch of the Melkite Greek Catholic Church in the Middle East was anointed and appointed in Ammatour in 1724.
 A son of a Melkite family from the town, Archbishop Joseph Gebara served until 2024 as Melkite Catholic Archbishop of Jordan.
 In 1927, the municipality of Ammatour was founded, and documented records indicate that the town had mayors since 1870.